Ohio Machine

-The Ohio Machine were a Major League Lacrosse (MLL) professional men's field lacrosse team based in Obetz, Ohio.
+The Ohio Machine was a Major League Lacrosse (MLL) professional men's field lacrosse team based in Obetz, Ohio.
 They first played in the 2012 MLL season and continued through the 2018 season.

 On August 19, 2017, the Machine won their first championship in franchise history by defeating the Denver Outlaws, 17–12.
 The Machine made the playoffs four times (2014, 2015, 2016, 2017), appeared in the league championship game twice (2016, 2017), and won one title (2017).

 Franchise history

 2012-2013: Early struggles

 In January 2011, MLL voted to grant expansion franchises to Columbus and Charlotte, North Carolina for the 2012 MLL season.
 Both teams were owned by New Balance founder and MLL investor Jim Davis.
 The league announced on April 12, 2011, the team name would be the Ohio Machine, borrowing the moniker and colors of the team previously located in Chicago.
 On May 19, 2012, the Ohio Machine got their first win in their franchise history in a home game against the Rochester Rattlers.

 On June 24, 2013, two days after a 19–5 loss to the Denver Outlaws, Ted Garber was fired as head coach and replaced by Bear Davis.
 Garber had led the expansion franchise to a 3–19 record through its first 22 games including a 1–7 start in 2013.